Want the perfect workout program?Take Quiz

 Even though the movement is typically quick, the repetition gives your quads, hamstrings, and glutes, a great workout.
 Adding a jump at the end will help you work those calves too.
 Weighted burpees can take this strength training to the next level.

 As you move into your plank position, not only are your shoulders and your chest going to be activated, but your abs have to put in some serious work too.
 The same is true as you drive your feet back to the squat position.
-Keep your core engaged to give it a great workout and keep your form on point.
+Keep your core engaged to give it a great workout and keep correct form.

 Some burpee modifications add an additional push-up during the plank stop.
-This gives your triceps and pecs a chance to get in on the action.
+After all, you are already in the pushup position!
+Doing a burpee push up really ups the difficulty level.
+This gives your triceps and pecs greater activation.
 You’ll also feel it in your deltoids as you return to plank before getting back into that squat position.
-This optional push-up makes your burpees the ultimate head-to-toe exercise.

 While building muscle is great, we can’t ignore the burpee’s original intended purpose.
 It’s an awesome cardio tool.
 These give you the chance to combine strength training with some heart-healthy cardio.